Muukid/muAudioFile/README.md

 > Note that mu libraries store their dependencies within their files, so you don't need to import these dependencies yourself; this section's purpose is purely to provide more information about the contents that this file defines.
 The libraries listed may also have other dependencies that they also include that aren't explicitly listed here.

+# Terminology

+This section provides a general overview of muaf's terminology in relation to audio and how audio data is handled in muaf, since a significant portion of audio terminology is not agreed upon.

+The smallest unit of audio data is a '***sample***', which represents a single point of audio signal amplitude at one moment in time.
+In an audio file, multiple samples can be provided for the same moment in time in the form of '***channels***', which can be used for [stereo audio](https://en.wikipedia.org/wiki/Stereophonic_sound) and such.
+A '***frame***' contains each sample per channel, interleaved one after the other.
+So, if a frame had two samples it in, the first sample would be for channel 0, and the second sample would be for channel 1.

+Audio files are expected to be played at a certain integer '***sample rate***', indicating how many samples *per channel* should be played each second.
+Since the sample rate value is based on one channel, the sample rate does not increase along with the amount of channels; the sample rate can more accurately described as the 'frame rate', as it more concisely indicates the amount of frames per second, but since the term 'frame rate' is already commonly associated with [video frame rate](https://en.wikipedia.org/wiki/Frame_rate), and the term 'sample rate' is fairly standardized, muaf uses the term 'sample rate'.

+An '***audio format***' refers to how audio data can be laid out in a manner recognized and supported by muaf.
+In an '***uncompressed***' audio format, frames are simply stored one after the other chronologically, and in a type whose sample values are directly readable as an integer or decimal value in C. In a '***compressed***' audio format, frames are *not* stored one after the other, but instead are organized into '***packets***', which can contain any number of '***explicit or implicit frames***'.
+If frames are explicitly listed in a packet, that means that all frames' values are listed out one after the other in an uncompressed manner within that packet.
+If frames are implicitly listed, that means that some frames' values are not directly laid out in the data, but are instead implied based on other values, and need to be worked out manually to retrieve any readable frame data.

+An audio file's '***raw data***' refers to the raw audio data based on the audio format.
+This means that, for example, if the audio format is compressed, the raw data describes the frames as they're listed in the data, explicit or implicit, leaving it to the user to work out the sample values for the frames manually if they are implicit.

+An audio file's '***decompressed data***' refers to uncompressed audio data, whether or not it was generated from compressed or uncompressed audio data.
+If the given audio data's format is uncompressed, then the decompressed data simply refers to the raw data.
+However, if the given audio data's format is compressed, then the decompressed data refers to the raw data's equivalent uncompressed audio data.
+In other words, the decompressed data refers to the decompressed version of the raw data (whether or not it was compressed in the first place).

 # Format-inspecific reading API

 muaf's reading API is split into two sections: the format-specific API, and the format-inspecific API.
 The inspecific API wraps around the specific API, encapsulating the specific API's functionality, and allowing you to retrieve general information about an audio file without having to directly consider what specific audio file format it is.